Share Your Story.

 Be a Marketplace Merchant.

-Presented by Slow Food USA, the Taste Marketplace at Slow Food Nations is a gathering of producers and organizations who support good, clean and fair food.
-This is not your typical trade show.
+Presented by Slow Food, the Taste Marketplace at Slow Food Nations is a gathering of food producers and organizations who support good, clean and fair food.
+This is not your typical trade show or convention.
 Slow Food is a global, grassroots nonprofit that bridges farmers and producers, individuals and businesses, Slow Food chapters and community leaders.

-Connect with the Slow Food movement in the heart of downtown Denver over two bustling days: Saturday, July 20 from 10am-8pm and Sunday, July 21 from 10am-6pm.
-We provide the opportunity to sell your product to a new audience, get to know producers, buyers and eaters from across North America, and share your story at the most important North American food event of 2019!
+Connect with this movement in the heart of downtown Denver over two bustling days: Saturday, September 12 from 10am-7pm and Sunday, September 13 from 10am-5pm.
+We provide the opportunity to sell your product to a new audience, build bridges between producers and buyers from across North America, and share your story at the most important North American good food event in 2020!

 Who is in the Taste Marketplace?